hpsa/hpe-application-automation-tools-plugin/doc/LR_Integration.md

 You can only integrate scenarios which have service level agreements (SLAs).
 This allows you to quickly determine whether the test passed or failed and if performance was affected.

-For additional information, see the [[online help]](https://admhelp.microfocus.com/lr/en/latest/help/WebHelp/Content/Controller/c_jenkins.htm) or [[blog post]](https://community.softwaregrp.com/t5/LoadRunner-and-Performance/Continuous-Performance-Testing-Using-Jenkins-CI-CD-Pipelines/ba-p/220264#.WjZnXN-WaUl) about continuous integration with LoadRunner.
+For additional information, see the [online help](https://admhelp.microfocus.com/lr/en/latest/help/WebHelp/Content/Controller/c_jenkins.htm) or [blog post](https://community.softwaregrp.com/t5/LoadRunner-and-Performance/Continuous-Performance-Testing-Using-Jenkins-CI-CD-Pipelines/ba-p/220264#.WjZnXN-WaUl) about continuous integration with LoadRunner.

 ## Prerequisites

-1. Install one of the five latest LTS versions of Jenkins, [(Click here for a list)](https://jenkins.io/changelog-stable/))
+1. Install one of the five latest LTS versions of Jenkins, [(Click here for a list.)](https://jenkins.io/changelog-stable/)

 2. Install the Jenkins [Micro Focus Application Automation Tools plugin](https://plugins.jenkins.io/hp-application-automation-tools-plugin).